What To Do In Dublin. 5 Walks To Show You Real Dublin.

 Tour 2: The Village

-This is a day to brush aside those tired Irish stereotypes about everything revolving around bars.
-Instead, you'll see how Dubliners actually spend their weekends, out in nature, being active, playing our national sports and swimming in the freezing sea.
+Forget those tired Irish stereotypes about everything revolving around pubs.
+Instead, you'll see how Dubliners actually spend their weekends, out in nature in Dublin's most beautiful park, being active with community building runs, playing our national sports, and eating at the Farmers Market, plus swimming in the freezing sea on the island that man accidentally made.

 Tour 3.
 The Sea

-It's another glimpse at genuine Dublin life away from the busy tourist filled city.
-Walk along the sea front, swim at the Forty Foot, afternoon tea at Victorian hotels, laugh with Dubliners at the Pavillion, eat a 99 ice cream from Teddy's, fall off paddle boards in Dun Laoghaire, lunch with ladies in Dalkey and catch your breath on the Killiney hills.
+Walk along the sea front, swim at the Forty Foot in Sandycove, (or just watch the locals do it while clutching your hot coffee), afternoon tea at Victorian hotels, lunch with ladies in Dalkey and catch your breath on the Killiney hills.

 Read my full guide for this walk from Dun Laoghaire To Dalkey & Killiney→